-Stephen Colbert Offers Critique Of Bob Woodward’s ‘Fear’ In His ‘The Late Show Appearance’
+Stephen Colbert Offers Critique Of Bob Woodward’s ‘Fear’ In His ‘The Late Show’ Appearance’

-With the release of Bob Woodward’s latest book Fear on Tuesday, the author hit the promotion trail, appearing on The Late Show hosted by Stephen Colbert on Monday night, where the host had some criticism on the book for Woodward according to the Washington Post.
+With the release of Bob Woodward’s latest book, Fear, on Tuesday, the author hit the promotion trail, appearing on The Late Show hosted by Stephen Colbert on Monday night, where the host had some criticism on the book for Woodward according to the Washington Post.

-Colbert’s critique of the book concerned the very last line of the book, which contains a swear word, concluding a dramatic scene, leading Colbert to conclude that Woodward buried the lede.
+Colbert’s critique concerned the very last line of the book, which contains a swear word that finishes a dramatic scene, leading Colbert to conclude that Woodward buried the lede.

-In the final scene of the book Woodward describes a scene where President Donald Trump is undergoing a practice testimony at the White House.
-The questioning in the mock trial was done by Trump’s lawyer John Dowd who acted as special counsel Robert Mueller and Trump responded by screaming and “making things up.”
+At the end of the book, Woodward describes a scene where President Donald Trump is undergoing a practice testimony at the White House.
+The questioning in the mock trial was done by Trump’s lawyer, John Dowd, who acted as special counsel Robert Mueller.
+Trump reportedly responded by screaming and “making things up.”

-After seeing Trump’s reaction to the questioning Dowd immediately tells the President that he can’t testify to Mueller because he is “disabled.”
+After seeing Trump’s reaction to the questioning, Dowd immediately tells the president that he can’t testify to Mueller because he is “disabled.”

 “Imagine your lawyer telling you you’re disabled and you can’t testify because you can’t tell the truth you just make things up,” said Woodward to Colbert.